Vietnamese people in Poland: History

 Poland–Vietnam relations grew from the 1950s and 1980s student exchange programs, as during this period both countries were allied members of the Eastern Bloc (the former then known as the Polish People's Republic).
 Many of the Vietnamese students who stayed in Poland following their studies would start working as vendors on street markets, which were booming in Poland of the late 1980s and early 1990s.
 However, over time, some would move on to other industries as their fluency in Polish grew and their position in the country became more stable.

 Following the change of regime in Poland, resulting in privatisation and transition to a market economy in the 1990s, the country gradually became a more attractive destination for the Vietnamese people, especially small entrepreneurs; this triggered a second, larger wave of Vietnamese immigration to Poland.
 Many began as vendors in the open air market bazaar at the 10th-Anniversary Stadium, selling clothes or cheap food.
 As of 2005, there were between 1,100 and 1,200 Vietnamese-owned stands in the area.
 As of 2002, there were an estimated 500 Vietnamese restaurants in Warsaw, mostly serving fast food.
 The cuisine offered by some of the Vietnamese businesses in Poland changed over the years, from lower quality takeaways to more authentic Vietnamese dishes.

 The 10th-Anniversary Stadium was arguably the centre of the Vietnamese community.
 The Vietnamese community also has a number of non-governmental organisations.
 Over time, as the street markets and bazaars of Poland diminished, the Vietnamese community in Warsaw and other parts of the country began to switch to different sectors.
 Although traditionally associated with trading at stalls, some of the Vietnamese minority in Poland (particularly younger individuals) are now working in Vietnamese restaurants, graphic design, software development, IT, insurance, and banking.
 Some of the older generation also gave up selling at bazaars in favour of running beauty salons.

+Two Tết (Vietnamese Lunar New Year) festivals have emerged in the late twentieth century and represent the different growing political identities of the Vietnamese community.
+The larger events are organized by long standing Vietnamese associations, like the Association of Vietnamese in Poland, that work in conjunction with the Socialist Republic of Vietnam.
+As of 2014, the event received a few hundred attendees with a Vietnamese majority.
+The second festival is organized by a smaller pro-democratic organization called the Freedom of Speech Society.
+The event receives a smaller turnout with about a hundred individuals, and is attended more by human rights activists and students rather than Vietnamese individuals due to its antigovernmental stance.
+Both festivals aim to promote Vietnamese culture to the greater Polish community.